Accommodation types - Retirement villages

 Different ownership and occupancy rights exist in retirement villages in Western Australia, depending upon the contract signed between the resident and the village operator prior to entry.

-Some contracts are in the form of a licence or lease giving a right to occupy, others allow the resident to purchase the premises outright as a strata title unit or acquire ownership through a ‘purple title’ arrangement, which involves the purchase of an undivided share of the village as a co-owner.
+Some contracts are in the form of a licence or lease giving a right to occupy, others allow the resident to purchase the premises outright as a strata title unit or acquire ownership through a ‘purple title’ arrangement.
 The various legal forms include:

 - Freehold title, which can be:

 - strata title – where the resident purchases ownership of a defined portion of land or building; or